Marcia Wallace: Personal life

 Wallace married hotelier Dennis Hawley on May 18, 1986, in a Buddhist ceremony.
 The couple adopted an infant son, Michael Wallace "Mikey" Hawley.
-Dennis died from pancreatic cancer in June 1992.
+Dennis Hawley died from pancreatic cancer in June 1992.

-Before her marriage, Wallace was diagnosed with breast cancer in 1985, after which she became an activist and lecturer on the subject.
-On January 27, 2007, Wallace won the Gilda Radner Courage Award.
-It was annually given by the longtime nationally prominent institution in the medical fight against the disease of cancer, the Roswell Park Comprehensive Cancer Center in Buffalo, New York.
-It was given to her six years before her death for helping educate Americans about the importance of early cancer detection and inspiring others through her 20 years as a breast cancer survivor.
+Wallace was diagnosed with breast cancer in 1985, after which she became an activist and lecturer on the subject.
+In 2007, Wallace was awarded the Gilda Radner Courage Award by the Roswell Park Comprehensive Cancer Center in Buffalo, New York for helping educate Americans about the importance of early cancer detection and inspiring others through her 20 years as a breast cancer survivor.

-Wallace was a member of Delta Zeta sorority from her college years at Parsons College in Iowa, and was named the "Delta Zeta 2010 Woman of the Year" at their 2010 Biennial National Convention in Tucson, Arizona.
-Her autobiography, titled Don't Look Back, We're Not Going That Way, was published in 2004.
+Wallace's autobiography, titled Don't Look Back, We're Not Going That Way, was published in 2004.
 Besides describing her film and TV career, the book importantly recounts the early detection of her breast cancer, the early loss of her husband Dennis, her nervous breakdown, her single motherhood, and other personal experiences such as a private history of bulimia.
 She credited the title of the book to her father, who used the phrase often during her childhood.

 She was noted on a list of "Famous Iowans" by her important state capital daily newspaper, the Des Moines Register, in November 2013.